-A Global Ranking of Powerful Female Minds
+A Global Selection of Powerful Female Minds

 Robert S. Lynd Professor of Sociology & Co-Chair, The Committee on Global Thought, Columbia University